algonauti/ember-active-storage/README.md

 }
 ```

-There is an `ember-active-storage` ENV config with only parameter called `url`.
+There is an `ember-active-storage` ENV config with only one parameter called `url`.
 With this config help, you can omit the upload url now.
 For example:

 ```javascript
 ENV['ember-active-storage'] = {